 Unlike short-run, producer does not face constraints (financial and technical) in long-run, because long-run is a time period in which everything is supposed to change.
 This way, a firm aims to choose the optimal path of output expansion in order to maximize the profit.

-If the production function is non-homogeneous, the expansion path will not be straight line.
+If the production function is non-homogeneous, the expansion path will not be a straight line.
 It will be a curve OP along which the equilibrium takes place equalizing the slopes of iso-cost lines and isoquants.